wp-plugins/ml-slider/readme.txt

 == Installation ==

-1. Upload the `ml-slider` folder to the `/wp-content/plugins/` directory
+1. Upload the `metaslider` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Manage your slideshows using the 'ML Slider' menu option
+1. Manage your slideshows using the 'MetaSlider' menu option

 == Frequently Asked Questions ==

 = How do I include a slideshow directly in my templates? =

-`<?php echo do_shortcode("[ml-slider id=#]") ?>`
+`<?php echo do_shortcode("[metaslider id=#]") ?>`

 = Why are some effects/options greyed out? =

-The effects are enabled/disabled depending on which library you have selected.
+The effects are enabled/disabled depending on which slider library you have selected.

 For example, flex slider supports the 'Fade' and 'Slide' effect whereas coin slider supports 'Random', 'Swirl', 'Straight' and 'Rain'.
 Unavailable options are greyed out.